xquery/rxq/README.md

 * _%rxq:GET_: indicates to select when HTTP REQUEST uses GET method
 * _%rxq:path('/address/id/(.*)')_: maps the url /address/id/(.*) to this function, note the usage of regex matching group to capture `$id`
 * _%rxq:produces('text/html')_: the output of this function, when returned by HTTP RESPONSE will have a content type of 'text/html'.
-* _%%output:method('html')_: makes sure that MarkLogic serializes a HTML document and not an "HTML unaware" XML document.
+* _%output:method('html')_: makes sure that MarkLogic serializes a HTML document and not an "HTML unaware" XML document.

 The `addr:get-address()` function is invoked when there is an HTTP GET Request on URL /address/id/(.*).